How can therapy help me?

 • If a client intends to harm himself or herself, I will make every effort to enlist their cooperation in ensuring their safety.
 If they do not cooperate, I will take further measures without their permission that are provided to me by law in order to ensure their safety.

 Online appointment scheduling

-If you are ready to get started and would like to make your own appointment, then you can schedule an individual, couples counseling, online counseling, or a Reiki appointment by clicking the following link:
+If you are ready to get started and would like to make your own appointment, then you can schedule an individual counseling, online counseling, Reiki or hypnotherapy appointment by clicking the following link: